MrPifo/UnityShapesWrapper/README.md

 This is a wrapper script for the Unity-Package [Shapes](https://acegikmo.com/shapes/)

-The intention was to create a simple to use API to easily draw Gizmos in Scene and Editor.
+The intention was to create an easy API to easily draw Gizmos in Scene and Editor.
-Shapes on it's is a great asset made by Freya Holmer, but setting up Shapes in immediate mode is a bit time consuming and makes code unreadible very quick.
+Shapes on it's own is a great asset made by Freya Holmer, but setting up Shapes in immediate mode is time consuming and makes code unreadable.
-Also drawing immediate mode in Update isn't fully supported.
+Also drawing immediate Shapes in Update isn't fully supported.

 ### Features:
-- API looks almost like Gizmos.Draw
+- API looks similiar to Gizmos.Draw
 - Can be used in Update, LateUpdate, FixedUpdate.
-To make sure Shapes are visible, they should at minimum run in frame update rate.
+Although FixedUpdate may be problematic if it is running below your framerate.
+You can additionaly use the time parameter to display it longer.
-- No instantiating of Shapes
+- Display Shapes over a timespan.

 ### How it works:
-As soon as you import this script, every scene you open or start will generate a GameObject which holds the script automaticially.
+As soon you start the application, the script will auto-generate a GameObject which holds the script and marks it as DontDestroyOnLoad.
+This script is required and the Shapes won't render if it isn't present.
-If you don't want to behave it like this delete the ``ScriptReload`` method.
+You can disable Drawing by using the DisableDrawing Property.

 Then you can call ``Draw.Line()`` for example and fill in the required parameters.